Start a Registered Licence-Not-Required Child Care Program or Day Care

 Here are a few things to consider before starting your child care business.

-Make an appointment with the Child Care Resource and Referral (CCRR) office in your area.
+Make an appointment with the Child Care Resource and Referral (CCRR) Centre in your area.
 They can give you information and resources to help you with the registration process.

 To take care of children as a registered licence-not-required child care provider, you need to be a responsible adult (19 years of age or older) who is able to provide care and mature guidance to children.